alevtina/alevtina.github.io/README.md

 # alevtina.github.io

-This the repository for Alevtina Verbovetskaya's GitHub Pages presence.
+This is Alevtina Verbovetskaya's professional presence.